juliapampus/DataspaceConnector/docs/pages/getting-started.md

 ## Quick Start

+We provide Docker images.
+These can be found [here](https://github.com/orgs/International-Data-Spaces-Association/packages/container/package/dataspace-connector).
+The GitHub container registry (GHCR) allows to download Docker images without credentials.
+You will find an image for each release tag with the corresponding version.
+In addition, an image of the master and dev branch is automatically provided as soon as changes are identified.

 If you want to build and run locally, ensure that at least Java 11 is installed.
 Then, follow these
 steps: